Track and Trace for Governments

 Source: EY, 2022.
 "Building supply chain sustainability that can drive revenues and reduce operational risks," https://www.ey.com/content/dam/ey-unified-site/ey-com/en-ca/insights/supply-chain/documents/ey-supply-chain-sustainability-report-2022-007702-22gbl.pdf

-Moreover, setting up a sustainable and autonomous AI-equipped supply chain is a goal for many companies worldwide.
+In addition, building a sustainable and autonomous AI-driven supply chain has become a key objective for many companies worldwide.

 Source: EY, 2022.
 "Building supply chain sustainability that can drive revenues and reduce operational risks," https://www.ey.com/content/dam/ey-unified-site/ey-com/en-ca/insights/supply-chain/documents/ey-supply-chain-sustainability-report-2022-007702-22gbl.pdf